Self-Employed Tax Calculator UK 2026/27

 | Up to £12,570 | 0% |

-| £12,570 to £50,270 | 9% |
+| £12,570 to £50,270 | 6% |

 | Over £50,270 | 2% |

 Class 4 NI is percentage-based and calculated on your annual trading profits.
-You pay 9% on profits between £12,570 (the Lower Profits Limit) and £50,270 (the Upper Profits Limit), and 2% on profits above that.
-At £40,000 of trading profits, your Class 4 NI is: 9% x (£40,000 - £12,570) = 9% x £27,430 = £2,469.
+You pay 6% on profits between £12,570 (the Lower Profits Limit) and £50,270 (the Upper Profits Limit), and 2% on profits above that.
+At £40,000 of trading profits, your Class 4 NI is: 6% x (£40,000 - £12,570) = 6% x £27,430 = £1,646.

-Unlike Class 1 employee NI (which is 8% on earnings between the same thresholds), Class 4 NI is slightly higher at 9% in the main band.
-This is partially offset by the fact that self-employed people do not pay employer NI (currently 15% on earnings above £96/week), so an employer-employee combination pays significantly more NI overall than a self-employed person with the same gross earnings.
+Class 4 NI is lower than Class 1 employee NI in the main band: 6% against 8% on earnings between the same thresholds, following the cut from 9% to 6% that took effect in April 2024.
+Self-employed people also do not pay employer NI (currently 15% on earnings above £96/week), so an employer-employee combination pays significantly more NI overall than a self-employed person with the same gross earnings.

 Self-employed vs employed take-home at the same gross